jplhomer/rustpal/README.md

 # rustpal: A ChatGPT assistant built with Rust

 I'm using this to learn Rust.
-It fun to build.
+It was fun to build.

 https://user-images.githubusercontent.com/848147/225391449-694f90ba-7397-4a31-9e60-437e44c3ed09.mp4